eli-pavlov/vagrant-kubernetes-EZ/README.md

 The adapter with the cluster IP address should be at the top of the list,</br>
-because the top adapter is always selected as the main Network adapter for</br>
-the VM. </br>
+because the top adapter is always selected as the main Network adapter for the VM. </br>